Long lasting health conditions and illness harmonised standard

 |Equality Act: Not core currently disabled||2|

-Outputs that use this standard are comparable with other surveys that also use this standard.
+Outputs will be comparable if they have been produced from surveys using these standards.
 However, we would not recommend comparing levels of long lasting health conditions and illness from outputs using this standard with other outputs that use an alternative measure.

 Comparability across the censuses

 The 2011 Censuses for England and Wales, Scotland and Northern Ireland all used different questions on long lasting health conditions and illness.
 None of them produced comparable data on this topic.

 The 2021 Census in England and Wales used this standard for long lasting health conditions and illness.
 However, as this will be different from the questions used in the 2011 Census for England and Wales, the data from these two censuses is not comparable.

 The 2021 Census for Scotland used the same question on long lasting health conditions and illness as the 2011 Census for Scotland.
 This means the data from these two censuses is comparable.
 However, the data is still not comparable with data from the 2021 Censuses for England and Wales or Northern Ireland.

 Similarly, the 2021 Census for Northern Ireland used the same question on long lasting health conditions and illness as the 2011 Census for Northern Ireland.
 This means the data from these two censuses is comparable.
 However, the data is still not comparable with data from the 2021 Censuses for England and Wales or Scotland.